RonanC/Countdown-Letters-Game-Solver/README.md

 ```py
 word_dict[srt_word].append(word)
 ```

+As stated previously there are a few duplicates created with the `permut.py` function, this is why I used a set.

+I counted the number of permutations against the number of permutations generated.
+For a nine letter word I am generating 511 permutations, so there are duplicates.
+Only approximately 44 of these are used (including one character words).
+If a letter is duplicated then it affects the outcome of useful permutations.

+511 permutations is not a lot due to the fact that my word is sorted, still I feel like there is a better solution then 511 attempts, also this does not scale into other (non sorted) algorithms.

+**Maximum**
+If all the letters are different then we are left with a maximum of 44 permutations.

+**Minimum:**
+If all the vowels are the same and the consonants also the same then we have:
+27 permutations if 3 vowels and 6 consonants.
+29 permutations if 4 consonants 5 vowels.

+### Custom hashing
+*TODO*

+### Heaps algorithm (customized)
+*TODO*

 ## Efficiency
 Here's some stuff about how efficient my code is, including an analysis of how many calculations my algorithm requires.